 Let’s take a closer look at how these challenges affect stakeholders and the teams working within the Enterprise Architecture space.

-1. EA Is a Broad, Hard to Define Topic
+1. EA Is a Broad Topic and Hard to Define

 It’s easy to get lost in wordsmithing and developing the perfect definition of EA.
 Unfortunately, that’s a lost cause because EA’s definition changes depending on the situation.
 For example, a company using EA for cloud migration would include Application Hosting or Application Rationalization in their definition.
 On the other hand, a company focused on digital automation could include Business Capability Planning or Business Process Management in their definition.